DIY3D/Elsys-EMS-TTN-node-RED/README.md

 # Elsys-EMS-TTN-node-RED
-Elsys indoor LoRaWan wireless sensor with TTN and node-RED
+Elsys EMSindoor LoRaWan wireless sensor with TTN and node-RED

 I recently visited The Things Conference in Amsterdam and bought this nice small indoor LoRaWan sensor whit different features like Temperature, Humidity, Leak detection, Magnetic switch Acceleration, NFC and a battery life time of approx. 10years.
 I registered this device in  the TTN Console and created an application with node-RED that reads the temperature, humidity, battery voltage and reedrelay status.